 The Anti-Corruption Commission is carrying out three-dimensional activities to prevent corruption.
 The Commission is gradually carrying out short-term, mid-term and long-term activities targeting specific groups in the light of its strategy.
 Short-term activities include building awareness among the stakeholders through Anti-Corruption campaigns.
 The mid-term activities include events organized by the corruption prevention committee, including public hearings.
 Long-term activities include various Anti-Corruption programs organized by members of the Integrity Unit.
 Awareness among all walks of life is growing day by day about corruption.
 The underline significance of the Anti-Corruption Commission Act, 2004 is that the highest priority is given to prevent corruption.
 Out of the 11 functions of the Commission mentioned in the ACC Act, 2004, six activities are related to the prevention of corruption.
-One of these functions is to strengthen the fight against corruption and to create public awareness about corruption.
 The Commission seeks to involve people from all walks of life in its Anti-Corruption activities.